RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Divide sushi rice between two bowls and arrange tuna on top.
+Check this step before adding heat or liquid: Divide sushi rice between two bowls and arrange tuna on top.

 Timing check